AndrewTechQA/Amazon-Automation-End-to-End/README.md

 End to end Amazon automation.
 Purchasing a jacket in the fashion section.
 Going through the menu to select different color and size.
-Workaround of two popup windows appearing irregularely.ß
+Workaround of two popup windows appearing irregularely.